 There is not an assigned text for this course.
 The readings consist of selected e-book chapters and journal articles.
+See Selected Bibliography at the end of the syllabus for Weekly Readings.

-Please visit http://apus.libguides.com/er.php and search by the course number (ex: HLSS300) to access your required resources.
+Please visit http://apus.libguides.com/er.php and search by the course number (ex: HLSS508) to access your required resources.